-As a taxpayer, I have concluded citizens are more willing to doing so if they have an understanding of how taxes are calculated and why they have to pay local sales and property taxes.
-More importantly, to what areas of their daily life’s needs and necessities are impacted by the taxes levied.
-I aim to ensure the citizens of District 2 and throughout the City of PSL are not over assessed and have a clear understanding of what their tax dollars are spent on.
+As a taxpayer, I have concluded citizens are more willing to pay taxes if they understand how they are calculated and to what line items of the city’s budget they go to.
+I aim to ensure the citizens of Port St Lucie are not over assessed and have a clear understanding of what their tax dollars are spent on.
 Simply put, I aim to stabilize or lower taxes if feasible and limit unduly fees passed on to our home and business owners.

 Throughout the City of Port St Lucie, there are a vast amount of economic development opportunities.
 No other locations present fruitful opportunity more so than the Westmoreland Riverfront Park and the all-purpose corridor adjacent to Interstate I-95 (South) known as “Southern Grove.”
-I aim to do my part on behalf of the citizens of PSL to make this a reality and within the spirit of the strategic plan already set forth/approved by current members of City Council.
-I look forward to generating new ideas for consideration, collaborate and exchange them with fellow citizens, the city manager/department heads, the Economic Development Council and colleagues alike to bring them to fruition.
+Additionally, I aim to do my part on behalf of the citizens of PSL to make “City Center” a destination location.
+More importantly, I look forward to generating new ideas for consideration and collaboration with fellow citizens, the city manager/department heads, the Economic Development Council, and colleagues alike to bring these projects to fruition.

 Throughout my work experience I have been a part of scenarios that required rational thinking.
 A municipality the size of the City of Port St Lucie is bound to have their share of “precarious moments” that require sound decision-making.
 Particularly, at the pace that the City of PSL is growing.
 Moreover, the key to minimize the negative impact a given scenario has on residents, a leader must be proactive and have a contingency plan in place.
 Furthermore, the leader has to do what’s necessary to mitigate any long term damage to our residents and their welfare.
 These skill sets I respectfully bring to the table!